REFILLING TIPS

 A print head works by super heating the ink, which causes it to expand and shoot through the microscopic holes.
 This happens thousands of times per second through each of the sometimes hundreds of openings contained on the printhead.
 The printhead needs the liquid ink to be running through to keep it cool (much like a car needs oil to keep cool).

-The main cause of a cartridges lifespan being shortened is running a cartridge completely dry.
+The main cause of a cartridges and printers lifespan being shortened is running a cartridge completely dry.
 If the cartridge continues to be used when a colour has run out, or partially run out, the print head will start to burn out.
+If the cartridges are just ink tanks, then the printhead is part of your printer, this means you will need a new printer when your printhead burns out.
+Most printers these days are designed to last about 1 1/2 years, but are very cheap to replace now.

-If the cartridge is used when empty it can also cause damage to the circuitry as well as the printhead.
+If the cartridge is used when empty it can also cause damage to the electronic circuitry as well as the printhead.
 The only remedy is a brand new cartridge.
 Cartridges also do not like being left out when empty, the ink dries in the printhead nozzles causing blockages that sometimes cannot be cleared.
-When a cartridge is empty, it should be placed in a sealed bag or container with a damp tissue.
+When a cartridge is empty, it should be refilled as soon as possible, and then sealed and stored.

-With many printers not giving any indication as to how much ink is left, running dry can sometimes be inevitable, however most newer machines have a “Low Ink” warning, or, failing that, stop at the first sign of fading print and refill, as continuing will shorten the cartridges life and cost more money in the long run.
+Most newer machines have a “Low Ink” warning, but if yours does not, stop at the first sign of fading print and refill, as continuing will shorten the cartridges life or the printers life, and cost more money in the long run.

 Remember "A stitch in time, saves nine"